What is River Rafting?

 Which is the Best Time for River Rafting in Rishikesh?

-Most of the people go for rafting during the summer, but there are excellent opportunities for rafting during Christmas and New Year eve.
+Most people go rafting during the summer, but there are excellent opportunities for rafting during Christmas and New Year eve.
 During this holiday there are exclusive river rafting offers so the price can be lower.

 The river rafting industry in Rishikesh stays closed during the Monsoon season which is from 1st July to the mid of September.